How do I get my degree?

 No, seats cannot be reserved.
 There will be reserved seating for our guests with mobility challenges, as well as seating up close for our deaf, hard of hearing, and vision-impaired guests.
 Seating may be limited, so please arrive early.

 Are seats assigned once my guests are in the Theatre?

-Aside from the area where graduates will sit, accommodated seating, and a small VIP section at the front left of the Theatre, seating will be first come, first served.
+Aside from the area where graduates will sit, accommodated seating, and a small VIP section at the front left of the Theatre, seating will be on a first come, first served basis.

 Will my name appear in the newspaper?

 Your name will be published in the Commencement program and submitted to the newspaper unless you have submitted a Request for Non-Disclosure of Student Information.
 For more information about the Request for Non-Disclosure, contact the Registration & Enrollment Office at 306.752.8350 or by email at firstname.lastname@example.org.

 What is the marching order for graduates?